hpe-dev-incubator/hpe-dev-portal/content/blog/data-analytic-with-pyspark-using-hpe-ezmeral-container-platform.md

 Different kernels are already installed for you.
 No matter which languages you are using, there will be one which suit you with your ML project.
 Notice that pySpark Kernel is used for Spark with Livy and Spark Operator.
-To run simple spark job, just use Python3 kernel and import pySpark module manually.
+To run a simple spark job, just use Python3 kernel and import pySpark module manually.

 ![image](https://user-images.githubusercontent.com/72959956/120460537-cc66d200-c3cb-11eb-8410-3b7ec95051d5.png)